DavidKoleczek/amplifier-dev-dave/README.md

 ## Modules as Submodules

-There are repos that are meant to be more stable and we are unlikely to need to make significant changes to them.
+These are the repos that are meant to be more stable and are less unlikely to need significant changes to them during the development of our other modules.

 - [amplifier-module-provider-openai](https://github.com/microsoft/amplifier-module-provider-openai/)
 - [amplifier-app-cli](https://github.com/microsoft/amplifier-app-cli/)